filippovf/memory-hierarchy/english/README.md

 # memory-hierarchy

 A bash shell script to show information about memory hierarchy.
-Designed to illustrate operating systems and computer architecture and organization undergraduate classes.
+Designed to illustrate undergraduate classes in operating systems and computer architecture and organization.

-Tested in Ubuntu 16.04LTS and 18.04LTS and also in Ubuntu at Windows Subsystem for Linux, but should work in any Linux distribution.
+It was tested on Ubuntu Linux LTS from 16.04 to 20.04, as well as Ubuntu at Windows Subsystem for Linux.
+But it should work on any Linux distribution!

 To run the script just download the file, make it executable (chmod +x memhier) and then run: